There are many scholarship opportunities for education abroad participants at KSU!

 KSU academic colleges & departments

-Several departments and colleges at KSU offer study abroad scholarships for their students, including the College of Business Administration, the College of Engineering, the College of Human Ecology, to name a few.
+Several departments and colleges at KSU offer education abroad scholarships for their students, including the College of Business Administration, the College of Engineering, the College of Human Ecology, to name a few.
 You must contact the Colleges or Departments directly for additional details.

-There are many nationally competitive study abroad scholarships with a variety of different requirements.
+There are many nationally competitive education abroad scholarships with a variety of different requirements.
 Some national scholarships are based on academic merit, financial need, academic major, foreign language study, non-traditional locations, etc. For more information about nationally competitive scholarships, contact:

 215 Fairchild Hall

-In addition, you must help with the Education Abroad Fair in the semester upon your return, for at least 1 hour (if returning to K-State).
+In addition, you must help with the Education Abroad Fair in the academic year upon your return, for at least 1 hour (if returning to K-State).
 If you volunteer for 3 or more hours to help with the fair (in preparation or the day of) then that will count as 1 service project.
 (If you volunteer for less then 3 hours, you will still need to complete 2 other service projects.)

-Opportunities to help with the Education Abroad Fair and other Education Abroad Office events will be emailed to you as they become available.
+Opportunities to help with the Education Abroad Fair and other Education Abroad events will be emailed to you as they become available.

 In order to have your projects approved or track your progress/completion, please contact firstname.lastname@example.org.